-Two innovative water dispensing machines at Northumbria University's Sport Central have now been used over two million times, saving bottles from waste and supporting sustainability.
+Two innovative water dispensing machines at Northumbria University's Sport Central have now been used over three million times, saving bottles from waste and supporting sustainability.

 The University introduced the HydraChill water refilling stations to its £30 million Sport Central facility in 2011 to provide gym members and visitors with free chilled water before, during and after their workouts.

 The machines dispense 500ml of water into members' water bottles and also dispense reusable Team Northumbria-branded bottles for those without a container.

 Less than five years after their introduction, the machines broke the one million uses barrier, a figure doubled within a further four as the HydraChill machines continue to perform strongly.